canalplus/rx-player/doc/api/Creating_a_Player.md

 _defaults_: `Infinity`

-Set the maximum size of video the buffer in the memory, in kilobytes (kb).
+Set the maximum size the video buffer can take in the memory, in kilobytes (kb).
 Once this value is reached, the player won't try to download new video segments anymore.
 The limit is approximative as it's based on internal estimation.

 <div class="warning">
 The internal checks of the RxPlayer is based on an estimation of what the RxPlayer think is currently buffered and an estimation of the size of the next segments.
 </div>

 <div class="warning">